SnabbGET/SnabbGET/README.md

 ## What is SnabbGET?

-SnabbGET is a guified terminal to be intuitive for beginners and easy to use for all devs.
+SnabbGET is a 'guified' terminal built with love for all beginners learning how to use a terminal. _It's not meant for professional uses._

-The idea of creating a terminal like that came out because we tought that it's pretty easy to be lost using a terminal, as a beginner.
+The idea of creating this kind of terminal came out because we tought that it's pretty easy to be confused using a terminal, as a beginner.
-And we are mainly lost because we use commands, parameters...
-With our terminal, you won't be able to be lost!
+This terminal makes everything easier with an user interface!
 We will do our best to do the most beginner-friendly & easy to use terminal.

-SnabbGET is cross-platform, a single language (SnabbScript) for *all* OS.
+We'll focus on OS such as Windows and Linux.
+No MacOS for the moment, sorry :(

-## Compile
+## Compiling

-Use the termial version (CLI):

-> Warning!
-You must have C++ 17!
+Compiling the terminal edition (CLI) :

+### Tools required

+-> Version of C++ used : C++17

+-> Any Linux architecture but a 64 bits arch. is required for Windows (MacOS not available)

 ### Makefile